Satan Bound

 this, he must be loosed for a short time.”

-This refers to the appointed time when Satan is released to “deceive the
+This refers to the appointed time when Satan will be released to “deceive

-nations” and lead them in an attack against the saints.
-The “short time”
+the nations” and lead them in an attack against the saints.

-only passage in the Bible that refers to this thousand-year period.
-Numbers in Revelation
+the only passage in the Bible that refers to a thousand-year period.
+Numbers in

-are figurative, and several numbers are multiples of smaller numbers - some
+Revelation are figurative, and several numbers are multiples of smaller numbers

 For example, the “144,000” males